legend-exp/legend-data-format-specs/docs/src/hdf5.md

 As an alternative to the range objects mentioned above, a simple 1-dimensional array of monotonically increasing bin edges can be used as `binedges` for an axis, to represent a variable binning.

 Physical units describing the axes should be, if necessary, attached to the `binedges` object of each axis.

+## Views

+A view is stored as an HDF5 link to another HDF5 dataset or group paired with an index of entries, which may be stored as a mask (array of booleans), entry list (array of integers) or slice list (2/3xn array of integers).
+The entries are selected by their outer indices (i.e. list of records in a tabular data type without modifying individual records).

+    GROUP "view_name" {
+        ATTRIBUTE "datatype" = "view{name,mask|entries|slices}"
+        HARDLINK | SOFTLINK | EXTERNALLINK "data" {
+            DATASET | GROUP "name" {
+                ...
+            }
+        DATASET "entries" {
+            ATTRIBUTE "datatype" = "array<1>{bool} | array<1>{real} | array<1,1>{real}"
+            DATA = [...]
+        }
+    }

+If `entries` is formatted as `mask`, it should have the same length as the dataset or Tablular group pointed to by `data`.
+If `entries` is formatted as `entries`, it should be a sorted list of non-negative, non-repeating integers with values less than the length of the dataset or Tabular group pointed to by `data`.
+If `entries` is formatted as `slices`, it should be a sorted list of slices; if 2xn, this will indicate contiguous slices, and if 3xn it will indicate strided slices.